 Regardless of your age, if your SSDI claim is approved, you’ll be awarded your full benefit — 100 percent of your PIA.

 Still, that full payment tends to be lower for SSDI recipients than for retirees, in part because your disability can cost you higher-earning years that would boost your calculated benefit.
-In August 2021, the average monthly retirement and SSDI benefits were about $1,558 and $1,280, respectively, according to SSA data.
+The average monthly retirement and SSDI benefits in January 2022 were about $1,614 and $1,359, respectively, according to SSA data.
 If you have an online My Social Security account, you can check your projected retirement and disability benefit amounts.

 Keep in mind